-At the heart of Yorkshire Silent Film Festival's work is the craft of the improvising film musician.
-The 2017 programme includes improvised piano, percussion, wind and harp, both solo and in duos and trios.
-No two screenings will be the same - improvised scoring is the livest of live performance and it's central to the atmosphere of every Yorkshire Silent Film Festival event.
+At the heart of Yorkshire Silent Film Festival's work is the craft of the improvising film musician - players who perform without composed music, watching the film with the audience and creating a live score there and then.
+No two screenings will be the same - improvised scoring is the livest of live performance and it's central to the atmosphere of Yorkshire Silent Film Festival.

 Each year, Yorkshire Silent Film Festival runs a development programme for advanced improvisers who would like to develop their skills working with moving image.
 Playing Pictures Academy was established in 2017 with funding from Arts Council England and presented in association with University of Huddersfield.